strontic/strontic.github.io/xcyclopedia/library/kerberos.dll-2B542D7CA799234E47A1AA3C034AC651.md

 ## Possible Misuse

 *The following table contains possible examples of `kerberos.dll` being misused.
-While `kerberos.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `kerberos.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --